grynn-in/doks/content/privacy-policy/index.md

 ## Website visitors

 * No personal information is collected.
-* No information is stored in the browser.
+* A cookie might be stored in the browser.
-* No information is shared with, sent to or sold to third-parties.
 * No information is shared with advertising companies.
 * No information is mined and harvested for personal and behavioral trends.
 * No information is monetized.